hpwn/hpwn/README.md

 ## About Me 🚀

-🎓 Graduating in Computer Science from the University of Arizona in Dec 2023
+🎓 Computer Science Grad - University of Arizona, Dec 2023
 🛠️ On a mission to build AI-powered tools for **students**, **gamers**, **developers**, and **humans**
 🎮 Super passionate about the **modding** and **speedrunning** community
 🍱 Also a fan of **meal prepping**, **lifting**, and **cycling**